Financial-Times/ft-origami/docs/syntax/js.md

 	    }
 	</script>

-Components *must* parse any such configuration using `JSON.parse` and only after `o.DOMContentLoaded` has fired.
+Components *must* parse any such configuration using `JSON.parse` and only in response to an event (such as `o.DOMContentLoaded`) or function call.

 ## DOM Selectors